otaviomacedo/aws-batch-simulator/README.md

 }]);
 ```

+In addition to deterministic and exponential distributions, the simulator also
-If you need to use some more probability distribution that is not available in
+offers an implementation of the [Erlang distribution].
+But If you need to use
+some probability distribution that is not available in the `Distribution` class,
-the `Distribution` class, you can bring your own, by implementing the
+you can bring your own, by implementing the `IDistribution` interface.
-`IDistribution` interface.

 ## Unsupported features (yet)